 If you are not satisfied with the itinerary, services offered, price and travel dates, then we will help you personalize your trip.
 We will create a trip that matches your tastes, interests and budget.Plan My Trip

 * Your personal information is always secured with us

-Hotel in Kathmandu and teahouse accommodation while trekking are included in your trip cost.
-2 nights’ stay in Kathmandu at Aryatara Kathmandu Hotel, a 3 star establishment.
-Aryatara is located in central Thamel close to popular restaurants and shops.
-The rooms are fitted with air conditioners and have en suite bathrooms.
-Other amenities include free wi-fi, restaurant, coffee shop and bar.
+Hotel in Kathmandu and teahouse accommodation while trekking are included in this Everest Base Camp Short Trek with Helicopter Return.
+3 nights’ stay in Kathmandu at Hotel Shanker, a 4 star establishment.
+The hotel is located close to foriegn embassies, Thamel, popular restaurants and shops.
+The rooms are luxuriously decorated and have en suite bathrooms.
+Other amenities for this short Everest Trek include free wi-fi, restaurant, coffee shop and bar.

-On the trail, 11 nights at local teahouses.
+On the trail during your Everest Base Camp short trek, 8 nights at local teahouses.
 Usually mountain teahouses are more rustic than city hotels and offer only basic facilities.
 At Lukla, Phakding and Namche the rooms will have attached bathrooms.
 At other places These have shared washroom facilities which are generally clean.
 You will have to pay extra for using the wi-fi hotspot, hotshowers and charging your electronic devices.